Public Spaces, Community Places crowdgranting program

 This program is the first of its kind in the United States to have state matching grant dollars allocated to projects that receive support by engaging community through a crowdfunding campaign.
 The biggest achievement of the program has been enabling communities to participate in an innovative funding model that allows citizens to have a voice in what projects should be funded within their neighborhood.
 It has not only reactivated spaces but built bridges and collaboration within communities and their members while building a process of engagement.
 We’ve seen communities connect with a greater audience than before and find funding in a new untapped space, fight issues of blight and crime, and achieve higher levels of civic engagement.

 What is the current status of your innovation?

-The Public Spaces, Community Places grant program has been renewed for 3 years in a row and continues to gain traction and success.
-Its success has led to other states adopting the exact same model and working with Patronicity to execute the same programming within their states.
+The Public Spaces, Community Places grant program has been renewed for 4 years in a row and continues to gain traction and success.
+Its success has led to other states adopting the exact same model and working with Patronicity.
 The biggest innovations include disrupting the traditional granting approach and empowering communities to be in charge of their own sustainable development.